After Baltimore's first snowy weekend of the year, more could be on its way

 Five inches of snow covered Baltimore in the first wintry weekend of 2019, with a few more inches expected to fall before the Monday morning rush — and the looming possibility of more later this week.

-Howard and Prince George’s county public schools and the University of Maryland, College Park, among others, announced they would be closed Monday, and officials warned drivers to use caution when navigating wet and possibly icy roads.
+Baltimore, Howard, Anne Arundel and Prince George’s county public schools and the University of Maryland, College Park, among others, announced that they would be closed Monday, and officials warned drivers to use caution when navigating wet and possibly icy roads.
+The federal government, in the midst of the longest-running shutdown in U.S. history, will also be closed for the weather.
+MARC trains and MTA commuter buses will operate on a modified schedule.

+In Baltimore City, where schools are closed Monday, some rec centers will open at 8 a.m. to offer free meals to students.

-Re-freezing snow on the thawing pavement will pose the biggest threat in the first half of the week, and a light snow Thursday evening could give way to another “multi-day, heavy precipitation event next weekend,” said Luis Rosa, a National Weather Service meteorologist, although it’s not yet clear when or how much.
+Refreezing snow on the thawing pavement will pose the biggest threat in the first half of the week, and a light snow Thursday night could give way to another “multiday, heavy precipitation event next weekend,” said Luis Rosa, a National Weather Service meteorologist, although it’s not yet clear when or how much.

+An additional 2 to 3 inches of snow are expected to fall by Monday morning, the National Weather Service predicted Sunday night.

 More than 2,500 plows and other pieces of snow-removal equipment were dispatched across the state to clear this weekend’s snow, according to the State Highway Administration.
 Pavement temperatures remained in the 20s and 30s, which is “the optimal range for salt effectiveness,” the agency said.